Sous Vide or Instant Pot?

 Final Thoughts on Sous Vide vs Instant Pot

-With Sous Vide cooking accuracy is key and a good Sous Vide machine will outperform multicookers when it comes to the sous vide cooking technique.
+With sous vide cooking accuracy is key and a good sous vide machine will outperform multicookers when it comes to the sous vide cooking technique.
+Plus, capacity really isn’t a limit when cooking with a dedicated sous vide machine.

-If you are simply looking to experiment with Sous Vide, then a dedicated appliance is always better.
-However, for those that want the benefits of a multicooker then the Instant Pot is one of those rare things, a multi-device that works great, no matter what it turns its hands to.
+If you intend to do more than just try the sous vide method, then a dedicated appliance is definitely better.
+However, for those that want the benefits of a multicooker then the Instant Pot is one of those rare things, a multi-device that works well, no matter what it tries its hand at.
+Do keep in mind though the capacity of Instant Pot is limited.

 For other comparisons of sous vide and cooking methods, look at some of the other articles on the site: